 Bahrupa was the Angel of Heaven, who Indra cursed to become a devil.
 Only Adishakti was capable of revoking Bharupa’s curse, and she did so.
 Bharupa then apologized to the baby and turned into an angel towards Heaven.

-Goddess Parvati is known by Lalita, Uma, Gauri, Kali, Durga, Haimavati, etc. Durga (Goddess beyond reach) and Kali (Goddess of Time or Kala) are two fierce but potent forms.
+Goddess Parvati is known as Lalita, Uma, Gauri, Kali, Durga, Haimavati, etc. Durga (Goddess beyond reach) and Kali (Goddess of Time or Kala) are two fierce but potent forms.

 As the mother of the universe, Parvati is known as Amba and Ambika, which means mother.
 Like Lalita, she represents the aspect of beauty.

-Parvati, the gentle aspect of Devi Shakti, is usually symbolized as fair, beautiful, and kind.
-She usually wears a red dress (usually a sari).
-When depicted with Shiva, she usually appears with two hands, but she can be depicted as having four when alone.
+Parvati, the mother goddess, is normally portrayed as fair, beautiful, and kind gestured, wearing a red Sari.
+With Shiva, She is portrayed as having two hands.
+When alone or as an individual goddess, she is depicted as having four.
 These hands can hold a trident, a mirror, rosaries, bells, crockery, sugarcane stalks, or flowers (such as lotuses).
-One of her hands in front is in the Abhaya mudra (hand gesture for don’t be afraid).
+One of Devi Shakti’s hands in front is in the Abhaya mudra (hand gesture for don’t be afraid).